 It’s all about a Food and Nutrition theme!
 I just LOVE this theme because the learning opportunities are ENDLESS.
-An added bonus is the large amount of environmental print my little learners are seeing when I use food containers!
+An added bonus is a large amount of environmental print my little learners are seeing when I use food containers!

 I Like to Eat class book is a ton of fun to make and great scissor skill work too.
 Gather some grocery store ads or collect wrappers from students’ lunches (chip bags, applesauce lids, yogurt tops, etc.) which are both filled with environmental print!
-Print the freebie, cut out and glue to small paper lunch bags.
-Students cut out food from the ads and glue to the bag to create their “page” in the book!
-Laminate, bind the book with a metal ring and put it in your classroom library for students to read over and over all year long!
+Print the freebie, cut it out and glue it to small paper lunch bags.
+Students cut out food from the ads and glue it to the bag to create their “page” in the book!
+Laminate, bind the book with a metal ring, and put it in your classroom library for students to read over and over all year long!

 Food Themed Bookshelf

 My all-time favorite grocery store and food book is Put It On The List!
 It’s a super cute book about what happens when you don’t make a list before you go shopping.
 As a follow-up activity, each student makes his or her own shopping list.
 Check out a detailed list of my favorite Food and Nutrition books HERE.

 If you teach kinders or have super smart pre-k friends, then make the game harder using sight words.
 I LOVE these dry-erase pockets to put the game boards in.